 By Ed Chasteen

-Fred Phelps sent a fax to the City of Weston, MO, alerting them that his Westboro Baptist Church plans to picket the military funeral of a fallen soldier in their town this Saturday, November 6.
-Here?s what I suggest we do to express our disapproval.
+Fred Phelps sent a fax to the City of Weston, MO, alerting them that his Westboro Baptist Church plans to picket the military funeral of a fallen soldier in their town this Saturday, November 7.
+Here’s what I suggest we do to express our disapproval.
 But first, some background.

 Free speech is a precious possession of every American.
 Fred has every right to lead his church this way.
 We cannot deny him this right without also being willing to have our free speech rights curtailed.
 The fact that we find Fred and his church a nuisance all the time and often despicable does not give us license to silence him.

-Some time back, Fred and his little band began to send out scurrilous faxes to families of soldiers killed in wartime saying that the deaths were God?s judgment on a godless nation.
+Some time back, Fred and his little band began to send out scurrilous faxes to families of soldiers killed in wartime saying that the deaths were God’s judgment on a godless nation.
 Then they came to picket the funeral.
 They have picketed several military funerals recently, leading some communities to pass local ordinances against such actions.
 Fred is a lawyer.
 Some of his children are lawyers.
-One family of a slain soldier sued Westboro Church and won.
-That verdict was reversed by the 4th District Court.
-The Supreme Court now has the case.
+They appealed these ordinances in the courts.
+They lost.
+The verdict was appealed.
+They won.
+The aggrieved family appealed to the Supreme Court.
+The case is pending.

 Fred has a legal right to do what he does.
-If you type Fred Phelps or Westboro Baptist Church into your web browser, you will find their Picket Schedule, telling where and when they will picket.
-The Westboro Baptist Church website is http://www.godhatesfags.com/
+If you type Fred Phelps or Westboro Baptist Church into your web browser(www.godhatesfags.com), you will find their Picket Schedule, telling where and when they will picket.

 And send your donation in the name of Fred Phelps and Westboro Baptist Church.
 Ask the organization to send a thank you letter to Fred Phelps at Westboro Baptist Church.
 Then you send a letter to Fred.
 Thank him for prompting you to give.
 Tell him that you will look at his Picket Schedule on his website.
 Every time you see a picket scheduled, you will make another donation.
 The more he pickets, the more money he will raise for these good organization.
 Wish him well.